 - Tourism tax developments in some regions

 The abolition of FHL has created complexity for many holiday let owners.
-Professional assistance can help with:
+Professional assistance from a specialist property accountant can help with:

 - Accurate classification of your letting activity